zarf-dev/zarf/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** List of local values file paths or remote URLs to include in the package; these will be merged together
+**Description:** List of local values file paths or remote URLs to include in the package; these will be merged together when deployed

 |          |                   |
 | -------- | ----------------- |